liberborn/nativescript-wifi-info/README.md

 ## Known Issues

 Getting Wifi SSID is not working on simulators.
-On iOS it will return "No WiFi Available", and on Android it will say "<unknown ssid>".
+On iOS it will return `No WiFi Available`, and on Android it will say `<unknown ssid>`.

 ## License